How to get cheaper flights with a VPN + top 3 providers

 - Hidden city.
 If you buy a ticket to a different city or country with a layover in your destination, sometimes it might be cheaper to buy the full trip and just not board the layover flight.
 However, such plane dodging can sometimes incur fines, so be sure to check the terms of your contract.

 - Throwaway tickets.
-In some cases, a roundtrip ticket costs less than a one-way ticket.
-However, if you plan for your stay to be longer than the roundtrip ticket allows, just throw away your return flight ticket and enjoy your vacation.
+In some cases, a round-trip ticket costs less than a one-way ticket.
+However, if you plan to stay longer than the round-trip ticket allows, just throw away your return flight ticket and enjoy your vacation.
 Flyers frequently do not board planes, so it’s almost impossible for airlines to penalize them.
 However, check the terms just to be sure.

 What to do if you can’t find cheap flights with a VPN